 Downsizing, miniature, dwarf…

-Small dogs are big business right now, and there is a lot of confusing terminologies to understand.
+Small dogs are big businesses, with many confusing terminologies to understand.
 Dwarfism is a defined medical condition formally known as achondroplasia.
 It is caused by a gene that gives dogs short limbs.
 Dachshunds and Basset Hounds carry the gene for dwarfism.

 Rottweilers do not typically carry the dwarfism gene, but we have heard anecdotally of Rottweilers with achondroplasia.
 A miniature Rottweiler with dwarfism will have short, misshapen limbs and often an overly large head.
 Prospective Miniature Rottweiler owners should be aware of the chronic health problems associated with dwarfism in dogs, including the pain associated with skeletal disorders and the financial cost of ongoing treatment and orthopedic surgery.

 Dwarfism causes serious spinal problems and eye disorders in many dogs.
-Most reputable breeders only breed dogs in the normal size range to ensure optimal health and fitness.
+Most reputable breeders only breed dogs in the standard size range to ensure optimal health and fitness.

 Sometimes an unusually small dog is born to normal-sized parents.
 Breeders interested in selling mini Rotties can use these small dogs to create offspring that are also small.
 Most responsible breeders will not do this due to the health risks.